Erawan Shrine: 2015 bombing

 On 17 August 2015, at 18:55 local time, an explosive device composed of three kilograms of TNT stuffed in a metal pipe and wrapped in white cloth inside a backpack was detonated near the Erawan Shrine, killing 20 bystanders and injuring 125.
 Bomb disposal units checked two other suspicious objects but found no more bombs.
 An analyst with IHS Jane's suggested the attack had been carried out by the Pan-Turkic Turkish ultra-nationalist organization Grey Wolves in retaliation for the Thai government's deporting Uyghur terrorist suspects to China, instead of allowing them to accept asylum offered to them by Turkey.

 The bomb had been placed in the shrine grounds next to a metal railing.
 The statue itself was slightly damaged.
 Within two days all repairs had been completed and the shrine reopened.
 However, the government's swift reopening of the shrine has been subject to criticism.
-The government's apparent lack of progress in the investigation stimulated critics to propose a number of theories over the bombing, including even elements of the government itself.
+The government's apparent lack of progress in the investigation stimulated critics to propose a number of theories about the bombing, including blaming elements of the government itself.